Congratulations, Class of 2021 Honorees

-- Demonstrate academic achievement and have post-secondary or training goals at a college, university or other institution of learning, as well as potential for post-secondary success.
+- Demonstrate academic achievement and have post-secondary or training goals at a college, university, or other institution of learning, as well as the potential for post-secondary success.

-- Have faced challenges related to one or more of CDF’s policy priorities:
+- Faced challenges related to one or more of CDF’s policy priorities:

 - Child poverty